JendyJasper/seafile-terraform/README.md

 ## Repository Structure

-* `lambda_function.py`: AWS Lambda function script to configure the EC2 instance with Seafile.
 * `.github/workflows/terraform.yml`: GitHub Actions workflow for Terraform deployment.
 * `.github/workflows/destroy.yml`: GitHub Actions workflow for Terraform destruction.
 * `data.tf`: Terraform data sources for fetching the AWS account ID and Amazon Linux 2 AMI.
+* `ec2.tf`: Terraform configuration for the EC2 instance, security groups, and Elastic IP.
+* `lambda_function.py`: AWS Lambda function script for `SetupEC2Lambda` to configure the EC2 instance with Seafile.
 * `locals.tf`: Local variables for Seafile S3 buckets and SSM parameters.
 * `main.tf`: Main Terraform configuration for provisioning AWS resources.
 * `outputs.tf`: Terraform outputs for the Seafile Elastic IP and S3 bucket names.
+* `rotate_keys_lambda.py`: AWS Lambda function script for `RotateKeysLambda` to rotate IAM access keys.
+* `rotate_keys_lambda.tf`: Terraform configuration for the `RotateKeysLambda` function and its EventBridge schedule.
+* `s3.tf`: Terraform configuration for S3 buckets used by Seafile.
+* `setup_lambda.tf`: Terraform configuration for the `SetupEC2Lambda` function and its EventBridge trigger.
+* `update_config_lambda.py`: AWS Lambda function script for `UpdateConfigLambda` to update `seafile.conf` with new IAM credentials.
+* `update_config_lambda.tf`: Terraform configuration for the `UpdateConfigLambda` function and its EventBridge trigger on Parameter Store changes.
 * `variables.tf`: Terraform variables for region, instance type, and sensitive credentials.
+* `vpc.tf`: Terraform configuration for the VPC and networking resources.

 ## Prerequisites